-In October 2016, the FASB issued ASU No. 2016-18, Restricted Cash ("ASU 2016-18"), which requires that a statement of cash flows explain the change during the period in the total of cash, cash equivalents, and restricted cash or restricted cash equivalents.
+In October 2016, the FASB issued Accounting Standards Update ("ASU") No. 2016-18, Restricted Cash ("ASU 2016-18"), which requires that a statement of cash flows explain the change during the period in the total of cash, cash equivalents, and restricted cash or restricted cash equivalents.
 Therefore, amounts described as restricted cash and restricted cash equivalents should be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
-ASU 2016-18 is effective for fiscal years beginning after December 15, 2017, and interim periods within those years.
-Early adoption is permitted.
-The Company is evaluating the potential impact that the adoption of ASU 2016-18 will have on the Company's consolidated financial statements.
+ASU 2016-18 was effective for fiscal years beginning after December 15, 2017, and interim periods within those years.
+The guidance is effective on a retrospective basis.
+The Company adopted this guidance as of October 1, 2017.
+The Company reclassified restricted cash in the statements of cash flows to be included in the cash and cash equivalents balance.
+The reclassification was not material to the periods presented.
+The following table presents cash, cash equivalents and restricted cash as reported on the condensed consolidated balance sheets that equal the total amounts on the condensed consolidated statements of cash flows (in thousands):